thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 Consideration of all these factors led us to make a strategic decision regarding the choice of the underlying system that could effectively address our requirements and operate seamlessly within the MQTT layer.

-## How does ThingsBoard MQTT Broker work in a nutshell
+## How does TBMQ work in a nutshell

-To ensure the fulfillment of the aforementioned requirements and prevent message loss in the event of client or broker failures, the ThingsBoard MQTT Broker leverages the powerful capabilities of [Kafka](https://kafka.apache.org/) as its underlying infrastructure.
+To ensure the fulfillment of the aforementioned requirements and prevent message loss in the event of client or broker failures, TBMQ leverages the powerful capabilities of [Kafka](https://kafka.apache.org/) as its underlying infrastructure.

 Moreover, Kafka plays a critical role in various stages of the MQTT workflow.
 Notably, client sessions and subscriptions are stored within dedicated [Kafka topics](#kafka-topics).
 By utilizing these Kafka topics, all broker nodes can readily access the most up-to-date states of client sessions and subscriptions,